 Uphill: 1820 m (5974 ft)

 Maximal elevation: 2549 m (8365 ft)

 Kollata Keqe or Zla Kolata is the highest peak of Montenegro.
 You will be hiking most of the time in Albania with a short crossing to Montenegro to climb the peak.
-As most of the peaks in this part of the Accursed Mountains this is a limestone peak with very little vegetation on its highest part.
+Like most of the peaks in this part of the Accursed Mountains, this is a limestone peak with very little vegetation on its highest part.
 However, the trail to there is very diverse with spectacular views.
-From the peak one gets a clear view at Maja Jezerce and Gjeravica.
+From the peak, one gets a clear view of Maja Jezerce and Gjeravica.

-The trail to Kolata Keqe (Zla Kolata) is not that long however it has steep parts which makes it a difficult.
-After the summiting the peak you will descent towards the village of Valbone.
+The trail to Kolata Keqe (Zla Kolata) is not that long however it has steep parts which makes it difficult.
+After summiting the peak you will descent towards the village of Valbone.